 Dutchie also integrates with BioTrack and is prepared to help guide retailers in all BioTrack states on their transition from medical to recreational.

 Entering information into these systems on a daily basis can be monotonous and time-consuming.
 That’s why most recreational retailers choose a point of sale (POS) software built specifically for cannabis retailers.
-Dutchie offers cannabis- centric POS solutions that automatically record this compliance information and report it to the state’s traceability system.
+Dutchie POS automatically records this compliance information and reports it to your state’s traceability system.

 In every state that’s allowed recreational sales, these rules—and the consequences for breaking them—can be exceedingly strict.
 If your store is not compliant, you may face fines, fees, and the potential to lose your business.
 Don’t put your business in danger.

 Our clients have reported surprise drop-ins from government inspectors.
 They make sure cannabis retailers’ security cameras are up and running, and all disclaimers are easy to read.
 They’ll also check customers’ IDs to confirm they’re legitimate and unexpired.
 If retailers aren’t compliant, they can get written up, reprimanded with points, or even shut down.
 Compliance is the key to keeping dispensaries running smoothly.